Past Events and Performances

 Tickets to Student Advisory Council (SAC): Uncommon Views are Pay What You Can/Voluntary Contribution.
 We know that not all our guests will be able to contribute, but if you can, please do so at the door!

 The teen playwright-performers of YPT's Student Advisory Council present a light-hearted exploration of character, identity and - yes - hot dogs.
-Join the Council for their annual staged reading and celebrate the unique, hilarious voices of Greater Washington's young playwrights!

 In late 2014, former YPT Teaching Artist and longtime supporter Adrienne Nelson approached the Student Advisory Council with a unique and compelling project.
 She and her team were in the process of bringing One in the Chamber, a new play by L.A.-based playwright Marja-Lewis Ryan, to DC, and they wanted the Council to get involved.